MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-java-applications.md

 -   Add specialized transactions to monitor the performance of common methods that should be held to a stronger SLA than the application as a whole.

 Compare the new data to your baseline.
-You will begin to see the real average response time, for instance.
+You'll begin to see the real average response time, for instance.
 Now that you know the various performance exceptions the application is sending, you can add the specific namespaces you want rather than monitoring all namespaces.
 Your application will be configured to be monitored based on the observed performance levels and will be alerted if things move outside of normal levels.

 ### Gradually deploy the application to more monitored servers
 After monitoring the application for a time with the new monitoring configuration, when you feel your application is healthy, increase the number of servers you're running the application on and monitoring from one to 10, for example.
 Once you have it running healthy at that level, increase the deployment and monitoring to more servers, and so on.
 This gradual rollout approach will help you gain confidence in the monitoring for that application and help ensure the health of your system.